Expansion properties of Whitehead moves on cubic graphs: Related objects

 However, there are several ways to modify this definition.
 Indeed, we could modify the edges of $\Gamma_n$ in order to turn it into an undirected graph, a simple graph or other types of graphs.
 These modifications can provide relations between the graph of graphs and other mathematical problems.
 In this section we will explore some of these connections.

-\subsubsection{Matchings on graphs}
+\subsection{Matchings on graphs}

-If two edges $e$, $f$ in $g \in \Gamma_n$ are not incident to each other, then $w_e(g)$ and $w_f(g)$ commute.
-That is, if we want to apply consecutively the two transformations, it will yield the same graph.
-This comes from Whitehead moves being local transformations of the graph.
-Thus, if the two local transformations are ``far away'' from each other, they commute.
-We will call this a \emph{simultaneous Whitehead move on the set $\{e, f\}$} or \emph{simultaneous WM} for short.
+Let us consider two edges $e$, $f$ in $g \in \Gamma_n$ that are not incident to each other.
+Note that the Whitehead move $w^{(k)}_e(g)$, $k=1,2$, only affects the $4$ half--edges incident to the vertices of $e$ (and not belonging to $e$).
+The same holds for $w^{(k)}_f(g)$, $k=1,2$.
+Thus, the respective sets of half--edges are disjoint, which implies that $w_e(g)$ and $w_f(g)$ commute.
+We will call this transformation a \emph{simultaneous Whitehead move on the set $\{e, f\}$}, cf. \cite{RafiTao}.